 ELECTRICITY

-The Estates Section are responsible for the provision and maintenance of a safe electrical supply.
+The Estates Section is responsible for the provision and maintenance of a safe electrical supply.

 When undertaking any maintenance work on electrically powered equipment, the power supply should either be isolated and padlocked off or, in the case of 13Amp plugs, plugs should be removed from their sockets and the plug and cable returned to the equipment being worked on.